Adebayour66265/glopilots/README.md

-# E-Cab Admin Panel App
+# Glopilot Admin Panel App

-The E-Cab Admin Panel App is a web application designed to manage and monitor operations related to an electronic cab service.
-This admin panel is split into two parts: the frontend, built with React, and the backend, powered by Django.
+The Glopilot Admin Panel App is a web application designed to manage and monitor operations related to an electronic cab service.
+This admin panel is split into two parts: the frontend, built with React, and the backend, powered by NodeJs, here is url "https://github.com/ibroraheem/gloo".

 ## Features